Chances of getting into University of Central Florida

 You will need exceptionally good grades to get into University of Central Florida.
 The average high school GPA of the admitted freshman class at University of Central Florida was 3.81 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #8 in Florida for highest average GPA.
 Even with a competitive GPA, admission to UCF will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Admission Chances|

 |3.25 to 3.50||11%||Reach|

 |2.25 to 2.50||N/A%||Low|